-Social/physical distancing: Social distancing reminder signs are placed throughout the building to remind students and staff to practice safe spacing.
-The school uses staggered arrival times and multiple entrances/exits to allow for social distancing.
+Social/physical distancing: Plexiglass barriers are utilized in the main office to assist with social distancing efforts.
+Social distancing reminder signs are placed throughout the building to remind students and staff to practice safe spacing.

 Hygiene and cleaning: All high touch point locations (i.e., light switches, door handles, bathroom faucet handles, etc.,) are disinfected and cleaned once per day as part of normal janitorial operations.
 All cleaning materials are EPA-approved for use against COVID-19 and are stored safely and in compliance with standards.
 NHA continues to follow current guidance from the CDC.